 The Guomindang was the Nationalist Party of China, formed by Sun Yixian from other nationalist groups in 1919.
 The Guomindang dominated Chinese revolutionary politics between 1912 and the Chinese Civil War of the 1940s.
-Guomindang membership and political platform was quite broad, encouraging Chinese nationalism, self sufficiency, capitalism, industrial development and gradual political modernisation.
-After the communist victory in 1949 members of the Guomindang retreated to Taiwan.
+Guomindang membership and political ideas were quite broad, encouraging Chinese nationalism, self-sufficiency, capitalism, industrial development and gradual political modernisation.
+After the communist victory in 1949, members of the Guomindang retreated to Taiwan.
 It remains a significant political party there today.

 Hai Rui Dismissed from Office (or The Dismissal of Hai Rui)

 Hai Rui Dismissed from Office was a theatrical play written by Wu Han and first performed in Beijing in 1961.
 The story was widely believed to symbolise Mao Zedong’s 1959 dismissal of Peng Dehuai.
 Critics condemned the play for its anti-Mao overtones, a movement that contributed to the rising Cultural Revolution.

 The Han are the majority ethnic group in China, comprising more than 90 per cent of the population.